Whangārei Heads lifeguards save seven swimmers in trouble at Ocean Beach - NZ Herald

-Seven people were rescued from the surf at one of the country's most notorious beaches over the weekend.
+Seven people were rescued from the surf at one of Northland's most notorious beaches over the weekend.

 Whangārei Heads volunteer surf lifeguards are urging beachgoers to take extra care as weekday patrols at Northland beaches only start to roll out next Monday.